TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/TGridPropertiesDescription.md

 ﻿##TGrid properties

-Some of TGrid properties has default values and are not required to be defined in template.
+Some of TGrid properties has default values and this is not required to define them in template.

+####itemsProvider

+Defines item provider for grid.

+**Value:** JavaScript object that contains item provider functions.

+**Default value:** there isn't any default value.

 ####captureScroll